 Nicaraguan poet Ruben Dario, said by many to have written more beautifully in the Spanish language than anyone before him or after, called the city a “cosmopolis,” a “crucible of souls and races.”
 One thing setting Buenos Aires apart from modern day Europe is the lack of any sign of a Muslim population.

 An aside: I used Buenos Aires: A Cultural History by Jason Wilson as my main guide around the city for the past week, referring to it and stealing notes from it much more often than from my Lonely Planet guide, so I’ll be borrowing liberally from it here.
 It’s a fascinating and authoritative look at the city through the words of novelists, travelers, journalists and poets, organized primarily by neighborhood.
 If you’re planning a visit, I strongly suggest reading it before you arrive.
 And take lots of notes.

 So what are some distinct Buenos Aires characteristics?
 What is genuinely unique to the city?
-Those aren’t easy questions to answer after just seven days of wandering about, when what is most striking is how this melting pot of a city and nation have adopted what they’ve imported from others.
+Those aren’t easy questions to answer after just a week of wandering about, when what is most striking is how this melting pot of a city and nation have adopted what they’ve imported from others.

 Doctor-writer Eduardo Wilde (1844-1943) didn’t look at this too kindly.
 He wrote: The Argentines imitate everything, we’re ridiculous, especially because we copy badly.”

 I wouldn’t be that harsh.
 The Italianate parts of the culture have been copied quite well.
 In appearance, the numerous pizzerias, cafes and bakeries could easily have been shipped directly from Naples or Rome.
 In taste, more positive news.
 I had pizza twice and it was spectacular.
 The Argentine touch?
 Plenty of empanadas on the menu as well.